Data Security Roundup—October 2016

 On September 12, 2016, in Galaria v.
 Nationwide Mutual Insurance Co., the Sixth Circuit overturned a district court opinion and held that plaintiffs in a putative class action pled injuries that were sufficiently concrete to confer Article III standing, despite plaintiffs' failure to allege any actual fraud or identity theft as a result of the company's data breach.
 Noting that the purpose of the breach of Nationwide's computer network was to commit fraud with the stolen information, the Court held that plaintiffs were subject to a substantial risk of identity theft and the costs of credit freezes and monitoring plaintiffs incurred were "concrete injur[ies]" sufficient for standing purposes.
 Further, allegations that "but for" Nationwide's allegedly lax security, the data breach would not have occurred met the threshold for the standing doctrine's causation requirement—at least at the pleading stage.
 Finally, the Court clarified that "statutory standing" under the Fair Credit Reporting Act does not implicate a federal court's constitutional power to hear a case; it merely refers to whether the law gives plaintiffs a right to sue.
 Dissenting, Judge Batchelder contended that plaintiffs lacked Article III standing because they were not harmed by the data breach per se; rather, a third-party criminal would actually have to make use of the stolen information before an injury would result.
 Thus, Judge Batchelder would dismiss the claims against Nationwide on causation grounds and rebuked the majority for "tak[ing] sides" in the growing circuit split over whether an increased risk of identity theft is sufficient for Article III injury purposes in data breach cases.
 On September 26, 2016, Nationwide filed a petition for rehearing en banc asking the full Sixth Circuit to review the panel's decision, which the Sixth Circuit denied.

 New York recently announced new proposed regulations aimed at bolstering cybersecurity protections in the financial services industry.
 The regulations would require banks, insurance companies, and other financial institutions that are regulated by the New York State Department of Financial Services to establish and maintain a cybersecurity program, including designating a Chief Security Officer, adopting a written cybersecurity policy, and implementing new procedures to ensure the security of information systems.
 Required cybersecurity measures would include an incident response plan, multi-factor authentication for individuals with access to internal systems, encryption of all nonpublic information held or transmitted, and an audit trail system.
 The proposed regulations would also affect third parties with access to a regulated entity's information systems and nonpublic information, as regulated entities would be required to conduct due diligence on, monitor, and require minimum cybersecurity practices from those third parties.
 The proposal is subject to a 45-day notice and public comment period before becoming final; if issued, the regulations will go into effect in January 2017.
-The press release from Governor Cuomo's office and a state-issued summary of the proposed regulations are available here and here, and the full text of the proposed regulations is available here.
+The press release from Governor Cuomo's office and a state-issued summary of the proposed regulations are available here and here.
 For further information on NY's proposed regulations, see Arnold & Porter's Advisory.